On the quantity $m^2-p^k$ where $p^k m^2$ is an odd perfect number -- Part II: Introduction

-The proof of the following lemma is trivial, and this follows from the estimate $p^k < m^2$ as proved in Dris \cite{Dris}, and the lower bound for the magnitude of an odd perfect number as proved in Ochem and Rao \cite{OchemRao}:
+Proving the following lemma is trivial, and this follows from the estimate $p^k < m^2$ as proved in Dris \cite{Dris}, and the lower bound for the magnitude of an odd perfect number as proved in Ochem and Rao \cite{OchemRao}:

 \begin{lemma} If $N = p^k m^2$ is an odd perfect number given in Eulerian form, then \end{lemma}

 Finally, recall that we obtained the following results from an earlier paper of the authors \cite{DrisSanDiego} on this topic: